Shreeramghimire/Salmon-Statistics/README.md

 $$P\left(-2.776 \leq \frac{5.3 - \mu}{0.174} \leq 2.776\right) = 0.95$$

-**Translation:** "Before I caught these fish, there was a 95% chance that my random sample would produce a pivot number between -2.776 and +2.776."
+**Translation:** "Before we caught these fish, there was a 95% chance that our random sample would produce a pivot number between -2.776 and +2.776."

 ### Step 3: Solve the inequality for the parameter $\mu$